What is Invoice Finance?

 What is the term or length of Invoice Finance?

 The term or length of an invoice finance agreement can be anywhere from one month to over a year.
-The term of your invoice finance with a factor will depend on the specific lender you apply with, though some may require you to agree to a 12-month contract, or charge fees for a shorter agreement period.
+Your term with a factor will depend on the specific lender you apply with, though some may require you to agree to a 12-month contract, or charge fees for a shorter agreement period.

 |Minimum Term||Maximum Term|